MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 ---

 {% alert info %}
-This page is a work in progress, based on Marlin 1.1.2 and updated for 1.1.7.
+This page is a work in progress, based on Marlin 1.1.x.
 Corrections/improvements are welcome.
 {% endalert %}

  - A comprehensive LCD menu system for UBL is coming soon.